akashsolanki1101/Chat-App/README.md

 # Chat App
 ## Create a room and let's chAt.
 ### Specs -
-1. Can create and join a room with just a code.
+1. Create and join a room with just a code
-2. While texting can tag your friend's message
+2. Tag previous message by just swiping it
 3. Available in both dark and light mode
-4. Can update DP, about and user name
+4. Update DP, about and user name
-5. Can see whether your friend is online or not
+5. Online status is also visible

 ### Screenshot
+###